DanielCufino/devrel-public-workshops/README.md

 Welcome to Astronomer's Apache Airflow® Quickstart workshop! 🚀

-You will set up and run a fully functional Airflow project for a TaaS (Trees-as-a-Service) business that provides personalized, hyperlocal recommendations for which trees to plant in an area.
+You will set up and expand on an Airflow project for a TaaS (Trees-as-a-Service) business that provides personalized, hyperlocal recommendations for which trees to plant in an area.
 This quickstart contains both, an ETL (extract-transform-load) pattern and a GenAI DAG to generate tree planting recommendations for anyone from individuals to large corporations 🌲🌳🌴!

+Along the way you get to complete exercises teaching your about core Airflow features!

 ## How to use this repo